a-type/studs/docs/API.md

 ```

 Note that the returned selector function assumes that one of the properties passed to the `styled-component` is `variant`.
 If no `variant` property is passed, `'default'` will be used to choose the variant styles. `studs` provides utilities to provide `variant` to your components in a managed way; see `theme.connect` and `theme.variant`.

+The second parameter of the returned selector function, `mutator`, is meant for modifying the value after it's computed in a deterministic way.
+This function may be expanded in the future, but be careful with using it.
+It will be called every time your compontent updates; costly calculations will incur performance drawbacks.

 #### `theme.connect(Component: React.Component)`